 The college is situated in a very remote, rocky and primitive area of Khardi and the catchment area community is economically backward.
-It is essential to provide scholarships to the students.
-Hence college makes efforts to avail the Government and Non- Government scholarships to the students.
-Maximum students belongs to OBC category and they get Government scholarships.
+Therefore it is essential to provide scholarships to the students.
+Hence the college makes efforts to avail the Government and Non- Government scholarships to the students.
+Number of students belonging to OBC received the benefit of Government scholarships.
 Students of SC, ST and NT also get scholarships from the Government.
 On behalf of the college, the admission fee is waived off through "Jeevanjyoti scholarships" to support all socially and economically backward students.